Workplace Violence Toolbox Talk

 From there, your employer will address the situation with the other person.
 The Occupational Safety and Health Act requires your employer to provide you with a safe environment to work in.
 It may not be their responsibility that it happened, but they will help to fix the problem.

 If you are the victim of workplace violence, it can make you very uncomfortable.
 There are many emotions that you may experience after the incident occurs.
-Some traits that are present in someone who experienced workplace violence are:
+Some other effects you may of workplace violence are:

 When you are the victim of workplace violence, it can be tempting to retaliate.
 That is not always the best decision.
 Try not to fight back and be confrontational.
 Diffuse the issue as much as possible and report to your supervisor.